jackdp/JPPack/Readme.md

 <img src="./docs/img/TJppDoubleLabel.png">
 </p>

-The space between captions can be modified by `Spacing` property.
+The space between captions can be modified using the `Spacing` property.
 Based on **TJppDoubleLineLabel**.

 ---